Tony D'Angelo: The D'Angelo Family (2022–2025)

-At NXT No Mercy on September 1, D'Angelo failed to win the NXT North American Championship from Oba Femi.
-However, the following month, D'Angelo defeated Femi in a rematch on the October 8 episode of NXT to win the title, ending Femi's record-setting title reign at 273 days and becoming the first wrestler to win the NXT Tag Team, Heritage Cup and North American Championships.
+At NXT No Mercy on September 1, D'Angelo failed to win the NXT North American Championship from Oba Femi, but won the title in a rematch on the October 8 episode of NXT, ending Femi's record-setting title reign at 273 days.
 At Halloween Havoc on October 27, D'Angelo defeated Femi in a Tables, Ladders and Scares match to retain the title.
 At NXT 2300 on November 6, he successfully defended the title against Nunzio.
-On the December 10 episode of NXT, he defeated Ethan Page to retain the title.
 In early 2025, The D'Angelo Family started a feud with Shawn Spears and his stable over Izzi Dame.
+However, after retaining the title against Ridge Holland in a steel cage match on the February 11 episode of NXT, Dame turned on D'Angelo.
 On the March 4 episode of NXT, D'Angelo lost the title to Spears, ending his reign at 147 days.

-At NXT Stand & Deliver on April 19, 2025, during the six-man tag team match between The D'Angelo Family against DarkState (Dion Lennox, Saquon Shugars and Osiris Griffin), Lorenzo turned on D'Angelo after months of D'Angelo distrusting Lorenzo.
-This led to a match at Battleground, where D’Angelo lost to Lorenzo due to a distraction from Luca Crusifino.
-A week later, Crusifino attacked D'Angelo and Lorenzo during a face off and announced that he was leaving The D'Angelo Family.
-On the July 15 episode of NXT, D'Angelo defeated Lorenzo and Crusifino in a triple threat match and effectively disbanded The D'Angelo Family stable.
+At NXT Stand & Deliver on April 19, 2025, during the six-man tag team match between The D'Angelo Family and DarkState (Dion Lennox, Saquon Shugars and Osiris Griffin), Lorenzo turned on D'Angelo after months of D'Angelo distrusting Lorenzo.
+At Battleground on May 25, D’Angelo lost to Lorenzo due to a distraction from Luca Crusifino.
+On the June 25 episode of NXT, D'Angelo lost to Lorenzo in a match for the vacant NXT Heritage Cup after Crusifino accidentally hit D'Angelo in the back with a bucket.
+The following week, Crusifino attacked them both after a face-off and left The D'Angelo Family.
+On the July 15 episode of NXT, D'Angelo defeated Lorenzo and Crusifino in a triple threat match, ending their feud and effectively disbanding The D'Angelo Family stable.

-On the July 29 episode of NXT, D'Angelo appeared in a pre-taped segment, where he retired his "Don" persona and was confronted by a shadowy figure hidden to the audience.